fbpx

 It is quite clear that all successful businesses classify their patent portfolios in line with their business objectives.
 Indeed, your patent portfolio is like an investment and it is essential to use it like one.

-Patent portfolio management is important to protect and use your intellectual property to its maximum potential.
-However, patent portfolio management is not a one-day affair—it is not feasible or a good idea to update your portfolio once a year or bi-annually because to maintain a competitive advantage, you need to be on top of your patent portfolio at all times.
+Patent portfolio management is important to not only protect but also use your intellectual property to its maximum potential.
+However, patent portfolio management is not a one-day affair – it is not feasible or a good idea to update your portfolio once a year or bi-annually because to maintain a competitive advantage you need to be on top of your patent portfolio at all times.

 Remember, patent management must be a regular feature of your organization and not a one-time exercise.
 In fact, when you apply for patents, they should be immediately filed under relevant heads so that the entire system becomes intuitive, saving you time and hassle.